Weight loss guide for women over 40 from personal experience. Don’t get fooled by the gimmicks…this is the real 411 on weight loss.

 Notice I didn’t say the best I have ever looked, although many say that about me now – it wasn’t really my goal or reason for changing my lifestyle.

-Of course, it does work hand in hand, but looks is not the most important reason I choose to live the way I live.
+Of course, it does work hand in hand, but looks are not the most important reason I choose to live the way I live.

 It’s more about how I feel mentally and physically.